 }

-A fair amount of analysis may need to be done to determine whether the programmer intended to do an assignment as part of the if statement (perfectly valid in C++) or whether the programmer made the common mistake of using an “=” instead of a “==”.
+A fair amount of analysis may need to be done to determine whether the programmer intended to do an assignment as part of the if statement (perfectly valid in C++) or whether the programmer made the common mistake of using an = (assignment) instead of a == (equality).
 The major issue with assignment inside of a term of an expression is that it creates side effects that can cause the expression to evaluate in different orders and create different results on different compilers, or even in different executions with the same implementation.

 In order to prevent this confusion, move assignments in contexts that are easily misunderstood outside of Boolean expression.
 This would change the example code to: